Achievable logoAchievable logo

 Feedback

-Insurance is purchased to protect against the risk of economic loss resulting from events such as damage to property, legal liability, or other covered perils.
+Insurance is purchased to protect against the risk of economic loss from events such as property damage, legal liability, or other covered perils.

-Insurance is a social device designed to transfer the risk of economic loss to a common pool of funds contributed by many people sharing the same risk.
+Insurance is a social device that transfers the risk of economic loss to a common pool of funds.
+Many people who share similar risks contribute to this pool.

-Property and Casualty insurance policies are contractual agreements between the insurance company (the insurer) and the policy owner (the insured) designed to indemnify the insured of financial loss upon occurrence of a covered event such as fire, theft, or liability, provided a stipulated consideration (the premium) has been met.
+Property and Casualty insurance policies are contracts between the insurance company (the insurer) and the policy owner (the insured).
+These policies are designed to indemnify the insured for financial loss when a covered event occurs (such as fire, theft, or liability), as long as the required consideration (the premium) has been paid.

-Insurance contracts are unilateral, in that only the insurer makes an enforceable promise.
-Insurance contracts are also aleatory, in that the outcome depends on chance and the consideration exchanged may not be equal.
+Insurance contracts are unilateral, meaning only the insurer makes an enforceable promise.
+They are also aleatory, meaning the outcome depends on chance and the value exchanged by each party may not be equal.

-Risk is commonly defined as an exposure to adversity or danger.
-In the insurance business, the risk is the possibility of financial loss.
-Risk is the basic issue that insurance deals with; it is why insurance exists.
+Risk is commonly defined as exposure to adversity or danger.
+In insurance, risk means the possibility of financial loss.
+Risk is the central issue insurance addresses - it’s why insurance exists.
 There are two types of risk: pure and speculative.

-Pure risk involves only the possibility of loss and can be managed through insurance.
-The purpose of insurance is to indemnify or restore the insured to his/her original financial position.
-Insurance is not designed to provide a person with the opportunity of gain or profit.
+Pure risk involves only the possibility of loss (or no loss) and can be managed through insurance.
+The purpose of insurance is to indemnify - to restore the insured to their original financial position.
+Insurance is not designed to create gain or profit.

 1. Avoid